-With quick and easy meals our theme, for this recipe we’ve created a Vietnamese Port Meatball Banh Mi.
-We initially had planned on a variation of a Pork Kofta recipe, (also an easy way to use pork for a quick meal) but changed our thoughts to meatballs, because who doesn’t love a good meatball?!
+With quick and easy meals our theme, we’ve created a Vietnamese Port Meatball Banh Mi.
+We initially had planned on a variation of a Pork Kofta recipe, (also an easy way to use pork for a quick meal) but changed to meatballs, because who doesn’t love a good meatball?!

 This recipe can be started the night before by mixing the meatball ingredients, even making the meatballs and leaving in the refrigerator, covered and uncooked.
-Making the mayonnaise spread in advance also allows the flavours to enhance and hello flavour bomb.
+Making the mayonnaise spread in advance also allows the flavours to blend nicely.

 For those on a low carb diet or keto, all the ingredients can be placed into a lettuce cup or on top of a salad using all the ingredients you have prepared for the Banh Mi’s.
 This recipe makes up to four dozen meatballs or 8 sandwiches.
-After feeding our family of four we had only about 8-10 meatballs left!
+After feeding our family of four we had a handful of meatballs left!